 There is no limit to the number of Tax-Free Savings Accounts you can have.
 You might choose to have one TFSA to invest in the stock market and another TFSA for cash savings only.
 You can have as many TFSAs as you want, but you have to stay within your annual and lifetime Tax-Free Savings Account contribution limits.

 You have a lot of choices of where to open a TFSA, but here are our best recommendations:

 Wealthsimple allows you to invest in the stock market in your Tax-Free Savings Account.
 And you don’t have to lift a finger!

 Wealthsimple is a roboadvisor.
 This doesn’t mean your money is managed by a robot, but it does mean that it’s managed automatically.
 There is a real live person making the investment decisions behind the scenes, but they’ll be investing your cash based on your investor profile and financial goals.
 All you need to do is put money into the account.

 This is perfect for new investors who want to get into the stock market but aren’t sure where to start.
 It’s also great for knowledgeable investors who don’t want the hassle of managing their portfolios.
-Get your first $10,000 with Wealthsimple managed for free by clicking here!
+Get $50 free when you open an account with Wealthsimple with at least $500 by clicking here!